 No method of transmission, or method of electronic storage, is 100% secure.
 Therefore, we cannot guarantee its absolute security; we only make a best effort.

-If you have concerns about the way Furbooru is handling your personal information, please let us know immediately.
+If you have concerns or objections about the way Furbooru is handling your personal information, please let us know immediately.
 You may contact us by emailing us directly at [email protected].

 If you wish to have all stored personal information related to an account removed, you can submit a request for a wipe of personally-identifiable information (PII).
 If approved (that is, if we do not believe we have a legitimate interest in keeping the information around, such as to preserve evidence of site abuse), the account will be deactivated (can no longer be logged in to) and all personally-identifying information on it, as well as on content submitted with it, will be removed.
 Since this removes the email address, which is necessary to log in, it is irreversible, unlike account deactivation on its own.